Ultracold Neutron Guide-Coating Facility at U.Winnipeg: First DLC coatings

 \subsection{Future Improvements}

-First DLC coatings from the GCF successfully demonstrated the mechanical stability and adherence of the coatings.
-The goal for the facility will be to increase the sp$^3$ bonding fraction, and thus, the Fermi potential in coatings.
-The diamond content of the coatings will be optimized by studies of plume collimation, laser energy, and target bias. \\
+The goal for the facility will be to increase the sp$^3$ bonding fraction and adhesion to the substrate of the coatings, and we are encouraged by the improvements in density seen with using TOF probe feedback and the plume collimator.
+Currently we are investigating interface coatings between the substrate and DLC, such as titanium or chromium, to promote adhesion. \\

-It is also necessary to measure the imaginary Fermi potential of our coatings.
+It is also necessary to measure the imaginary component of the neutron-optical potential of our coatings.
 To measure this, a guide must be tested in a UCN storage or transmission experiment.
-This will occur after further optimization of the real component of the Fermi potential, which can be measured with ease without requiring allocated time at a UCN source.
+This will occur after further optimization of the real component of the neutron-optical potential.
 After making a sufficiently optimized coating, the goal will shift to establishing reproducibility of coatings, and coating all guides for the TUCAN experiment.
 In addition, a vacuum deposition chamber dedicated to coated large flat substrates, up to 30" in diameter, will be commissioned in the near future.
 This system is intended to provide DLC coatings on the nEDM cell electrodes, deemed critical to the TUCAN experiment.
-To support this, a new laser will be purchased for the facility pending grant funding.